1896 Michigan Wolverines football team: Game 2: Grand Rapids

 On October 10, 1896, Michigan defeated a Grand Rapids team by a 44–0 at Regents Field in Ann Arbor.
 The Grand Rapids team was made up of high school men with the exception of McPhearson, who was the coach and played left end.
 The game was played in halves of 20 and 10 minutes.
 Frederick W. Henninger scored a touchdown after two minutes of play, but the kick for goal was missed.
 Three minutes later, Frank Villa scored Michigan's second touchdown, and the goal was again missed.
 At the 11-and-a-half minute mark, Villa scored Michigan's third touchdown, and William Caley kicked the goal.
 Hazen Pingree Jr. scored the fourth touchdown on a run around left end for more than 60 yards.
-Caley again kicked the goal, and Michigan led, 20-0, at halftime.
+Caley again kicked the goal, and Michigan led, 20–0, at halftime.
 In the second half, Michigan scored four touchdowns in 10 minutes.
 Michigan's second half touchdowns were scored by Henninger, Pingree, Palmer, and Thad Farnham.
 Charles Steele kicked all four goals from touchdown in the second half.

-Game 3: Physicians & Surgeons
+Game 3: Chicago Physicians and Surgeons

-On Thursday, October 15, 1896, Michigan defeated the Chicago College of Physicians and Surgeons by a 28–0 score at Regents Field in Ann Arbor.
+On Thursday, October 15, 1896, Michigan defeated the Chicago Physicians and Surgeons by a 28–0 score at Regents Field in Ann Arbor.
 The game was played in 15-minute halves.
 Villa scored Michigan's first touchdown on a 10-yard run, and Steele kicked the goal.
-Ferbert scored the second touchdown on a 20-yard run, Steele again kicked the goal, and Michigan led, 12-0, at halftime.
+Ferbert scored the second touchdown on a 20-yard run, Steele again kicked the goal, and Michigan led, 12–0, at halftime.
 Pingree scored Michigan's third touchdown six minutes into the second half.
 Pingree scored the fourth touchdown, and Hogg's kick for goal failed.
 Villa scored Michigan's fifth and final touchdown, and Hogg kicked the goal.